onc-healthit/ccda-scorecard/README.md

 }
 ```

+<span id="setupInstructions"></span>
 # Setup Instructions
+* Dependencies
   * This project requires a prerequisite ccda parser dependency.
 You can build the jar from here https://github.com/onc-healthit/ccda-parser

+<span id="database"></span>
+* Database
   * Install the latest version of Postgresql.
 Create a user called scorecarduser with password as scorecarduser and create a DB called site_scorecard
   * Inside the site_scorecard DB run the following scripts to create scorecard_statistics table
 ```SQL
 CREATE SEQUENCE public.scorecard_statistics_id_seq
     INCREMENT 1